fadimedurna/fadimedurna/README.md

 - 🌱 I’m currently learning about web development tools like  HTML, CSS, Javascript, Node, React, MongoDB etc.
 - 💞️ I’m looking to collaborate on who loves develope some helpful aplications
 - 📫 How to reach me https://fadimedurna.github.io/MySite/
-- 📧 e-mail address durnafadime304.fd@gmail.com
+- 📧 My e-mail address durnafadime304.fd@gmail.com

 <!---
 fadimedurna/fadimedurna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.